Idowuilekura/data2bots_dataengr_assesment/README.md

 Now, you should have the pipeline up and running with Airflow handling the workflows, orchestrating tasks, and ensuring your data processes are executed as defined in your DAGs.
 Happy data engineering!

 #### Things that were not implemented due to time
-- Writing test for the pipeline and using CI/CD
+- Writing test for the Extract and Load pipeline and using CI/CD with Airflow
 - using Kubernetes for orchestrating the Docker container